Planning a visit

 Q: How do I get to the Museum?

-A: Please see the Hours and Visitor Information page.
+A: Please visit our Hours & Visitor Information page.

 Q: Where can I park my car?

 A: There is designated free parking reserved for Museum visitors.
 All guests must register their license plate number at the visitor services desk upon arrival.
 Buses and motor coaches are welcome and also have designated free parking.
 More information on our Hours & Visitor Information page.

 A: There is a coat rack available to visitors located in the Museum lobby.

 Q: How do I arrange for a group of adults or students to visit?

 A: If you would like to arrange a group tour of the Museum led by one of our docents, please contact Todd Clark, Visitor Services, at 330-672-3450 or e-mail email@example.com.

 Q: How can I see an object from the Museum’s permanent collection in person?

 A: At any given time, there are at least 100 objects from the Museum's collections on view to the public in the galleries.
 Researchers interested in studying particular objects not on view in the galleries may make a special appointment.
 Please see our Research Appointments page for more information.